sergeinack3/PowerEduc/lib/zipstream/readme_powereduc.txt

-Instructions to import ZipStream into Moodle:
+Instructions to import ZipStream into PowerEduc:

 1/ Download from https://github.com/maennchen/ZipStream-PHP/releases/